 Appointments are made to the Governing body when there are vacancies.
 Consideration is given to skills sets which would be beneficial to the College in order that the senior managers of the College receive the appropriate challenge and enquiry at meetings.
 There is a process for appointment of Governors, including induction and training.
-All Governors undergo performance reviews.
+During the year, 2 new student governors were appointed, one from Further Education and one from Higher Education.
+Three new business governors were appointed to join the Board at its July 2021 meeting to replace governors who left during the year.